tmiddlet2666/coherence-grafana-metrics/README.md

 * [Grafana](https://grafana.com/)

-> Note: These will work for Coherence CE versions 14.1.1-0-1 and above.
+> Note: These instructions will work for Coherence CE versions 14.1.1-0-1 and above.

 If you notice any errors in this documentation, please raise a P/R or issue.